-Jason leverages substantial experience in technology investing and financial structuring in his current capacity as Chief Investment Officer at the Stagwell Group.
+Jason leverages substantial experience in technology and media investment in his capacity as Chief Investment Officer at the Stagwell Group.

-Prior to joining Stagwell, Jason served as a Senior Business Strategy manager at Microsoft, analyzing areas of potential focus and investment across the company.
-Jason’s responsibilities included analyzing relevant market trends affecting Microsoft, assessing the company’s assets to address future market opportunities, and selectively managing priority initiatives stemming from the strategy group.
+Prior to joining Stagwell, Jason served as a Senior Strategy Manager at Microsoft, evaluating areas of investment across the company.
+Jason reviewed secular trends affecting Microsoft, directed the company’s assets to address opportunities, and selectively managed priority initiatives of the strategy group.

-Previously Jason spent nearly a decade as a senior analyst at several institutional investment firms in New York and LA including SAC Capital and Intrepid Capital.
-In this capacity Jason principally focused on the technology, media, and telecom sectors, with a subsector focus on internet & new media.
-Jason has developed deep knowledge of these sectors and the principles and methods of successful investment.
+Previously Jason spent nearly a decade as a senior investment professional at hedge funds in New York and Los Angeles, including SAC Capital and Intrepid Capital.
+Jason invested across the technology, media, and telecom sectors, with a focus on internet & new media.

-Jason also has several years of experience in event-driven & special situation transactions, having served as an analyst at Empyrean capital, analyzing corporate restructurings, spin-offs, split-offs, refinancings and others arbitrage situations.
+Jason also has expertise in event-driven & special situation transactions, having served as an analyst at Empyrean capital.
 Jason began his career in the mergers & acquisitions department of Morgan Stanley, executing deals in the industrial & technology sectors.